RustFields/rustfields.github.io/implementation/implementation-issues.md

     }
 ```

 This code resolves the issue of having mutable and immutable references to the same variable.
 However, note that the get() method requires the wrapped type to implement the Copy trait.
-Unfortunately, the Copy trait cannot be implemented by RoundVM because Export cannot implement it, as it contains references to Any.
+Unfortunately, RoundVM cannot implement the Copy trait because Export cannot implement it too, as it contains references to Any.

 ### Create a macro to perform dependency injection in functions